midobal/covid19mlia-mt-task/round1/evaluation/README.md

-# Automatic Evaluation
+# Automatic Evaluation (Round 1)
-This repository contains the evaluation script used for computing an automatic evaluation of translations submitted by the participants.
+This repository contains the evaluation script used for computing the automatic evaluation of translations submitted by the participants on round 1.

 ## Requirements
 This script makes use of the following libraries, which can be installed through pip: